 Frequently asked questions (FAQs) on cereulide poisoning for parents and caregivers

-13 January 2026
+30 January 2026

-On 8 January 2026, the Singapore Food Agency (SFA) issued a direction to stop further sale five batches of Nestlé infant formula and follow-on formula products due to the potential presence of cereulide toxin, while SFA’s investigations are ongoing.
+On 8 January 2026, the Singapore Food Agency (SFA) issued a direction to stop further sale of five batches of Nestlé infant formula and follow-on formula products due to the potential presence of cereulide toxin, while SFA’s investigations are ongoing.
 This follows reports that overseas countries have issued public recalls of affected batches of infant formula that may be contaminated.

 Consumers who have purchased the affected products are advised not to feed them to their children.
 Those whose children have consumed these products and are unwell should seek medical advice promptly.